wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 -   `METADATA`
 -   `VALID`

----

 #### IDN_THRIFT_SESSION

-This table is used to store the authenticated thrift session.
+This table is used to store the authenticated Thrift session.
 Once the user is authenticated to the thrift authenticator, it creates a thrift session.
 This is mainly used in the XACML feature in WSO2 Identity Server.
-The **Entitlement Service** of WSO2 Identity Server is exposed via **Thrift** transport and in order to access this admin service, it must be authenticated.
+The **Entitlement Service** of the Identity Server is exposed via **Thrift** transport and in order to access this admin service, it must be authenticated.
 The following table lists out the columns and a description of the values it contains.